-- 5.3.13 The present Marine Ecological Monitoring Survey was conducted during high tide on 23rd & 25th February 2006.
-The weather conditions were cloudy and windy, especially at Site B2 and Site C, the water was turbid and the underwater visibility was low (approximately less than 2m).
-Abundant macro algae were present at all three monitored sites on the surfaces of boulder or corals.
+- 5.3.13 The present Marine Ecological Monitoring Survey was conducted during high tide on 23rd & 25th March 2006.
+The weather conditions were cloudy but calm, the underwater visibility was fine (approximately 5m).
+Less much macro algae were found at all three monitored sites on the surfaces of boulder or corals than in the last (February 2006) monitoring.
 At each site to be monitored for corals, the 20 colonies of natural corals selected during the Baseline Survey were recovered and checked for conditions. - 5.3.14 Site B2 was the location for the temporary barging point.
-Except some land works at the nearby abandoned pier, no marine construction works had been conducted at this location since the Baseline Survey when the present monitoring survey was conducted.
-All 20 tagged corals were recovered.
-No mortality, sedimentation or bleaching was found on any of the tagged corals (see Table 5.3-1).
-The corals remained similar conditions as during the Baseline Survey (Annex E Photo Plates 5.3-3 to 5.3-6).
-No difference was found on the conditions of the tagged corals within and outside the proposed floating barging point boundary. - 5.3.15 Site C was on the south-eastern coast of Kau Sai Chau Island and had a high coral coverage among the sites investigated during the EIA Study.
+Although the temporary barging point had not been installed when the present monitoring survey was conducted, some site formation works had been being conducted at the nearby abandoned pier and the intertidal zone of the barging point location.
+Some rectangular concrete blocks were deployed along the seaward side of the intertidal zone to form a seawall, and the area landward to this wall was filled with boulders.
+This will be used as the landing point of the temporary barging point.
+Road surface was formed near the abandoned pier and connected to the landing point.
+It was found that some boulders and sand present outside the seawall, and some tagged corals were damaged.
+The conditions of the tagged corals during the present survey were compared with the conditions during the Baseline Survey (Annex E Photo Plates 5.3-2 to 5.3-5).
+Among the 20 tagged corals, 6 of them had more obvious damages (i.e. B-03, B-04, B-06, B-07, B-09 and B-10, see Table 5-3-1 below), while another two tagged corals (i.e. B-08 & B-15) had minor damages.
+An assessment survey will be proposed and then formulate practicable remedial plan. - 5.3.15 Site C was on the south-eastern coast of Kau Sai Chau Island and had a high coral coverage among the sites investigated during the EIA Study.
 The sizes of coral colonies at Site C were also larger than those at other sites.
 Site C was away from the boundary of the new golf course and would not be subject to direct impacts during construction.
 The site and its vicinity still remained similar conditions as during the Baseline Survey.
 All 20 tagged corals were recovered.
 No mortality, sedimentation or bleaching was found on any of the tagged corals (see Table 5.3-2).
-The corals remained similar conditions as during the Baseline Survey (Annex E Photo Plates 5.3-7 to 5.3-10). - 5.3.16 The Control Site is the buoy of coral marker established by AFCD in Sharp Island.
+The corals remained similar conditions as during the Baseline Survey (Annex E - Photo Plates 5.3-6 to 5.3-9).

+- 5.3.16 The Control Site is the buoy of coral marker established by AFCD in Sharp Island.
 Similar with Site C, both the coral coverage percentage and the sizes of coral colonies were high at this site and would not be impacted by the Project.
 The site and its vicinity still remained similar conditions as during the Baseline Survey.
 All 20 tagged corals were recovered.
 No mortality, sedimentation or bleaching was found on any of the tagged corals (see Table 5.3-3).
-The corals remained similar conditions as during the Baseline Survey (Annex E - Photo Plates 5.3-11 to 5.3-14).

-5.3.17 Photo Plates 5.3-3 to 5.3-14 showed the photos of each tagged corals.
+The corals remained similar conditions as during the Baseline Survey (Annex E Photo Plates 5.3-10 to 5.3-13). - 5.3.17 Photo Plates 5.3-2 to 5.3-13 showed the photos of each tagged corals.
 The assigned numbers, species, mortality percentage, sedimentation coverage percentage and bleaching percentage of the tagged corals during baseline survey and the present survey were presented in Tables 5.3-1 to 5.3-3 below.
-No impact on the tagged corals was identified.
-The presence of abundant macro algae was considered due to the short-term seasonal bloom of algae at spring each year, rather than the construction works on Kau Sai Chau, as the algae were also recorded at the Control Site.
+Damages on tagged corals at Site B2 were identified.